Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Envelope BYOM Case

-The following examples show a use case where a User brings a model unknown to the Serializer.
+The following examples show a use case where a user brings a model unknown to the Serializer.
 The serialization used for each model can also be set in the SerializableOptions options property Serializers.

 Model Being Used by User
 ```C# Snippet:Example_Model